yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jan-2022/index.md

 	"./nav.png| Couch gamers will love this"
   >}}

-By default yuzu assumes that non Nintendo Switch controllers, like for example the Xbox controllers, will use rumble motors, which are cheaper, and use an exponential amplitude curve for their rumble, making this kind of method incompatible for emulating HD Rumble.
+By default, yuzu assumes that non-Nintendo Switch controllers, for example the Xbox controllers, will use rumble motors.
+These are cheaper and use an exponential amplitude curve for their rumble, making this kind of method incompatible for emulating HD Rumble.
-The DS5 on the Playstation 5 instead uses more expensive linear actuators (and needs a linear amplitude curve), like the Pro Controller and Joy-Cons.
+The DS5 on the PlayStation 5, instead, uses more expensive linear actuators (and needs a linear amplitude curve), like the Pro Controller and Joy-Cons.
-[With this change](https://github.com/yuzu-emu/yuzu/pull/7784) german77 extended support to include the official Playstation 5 controller, the DS5, which is capable of the required precision for HD Rumble.
+[With this change](https://github.com/yuzu-emu/yuzu/pull/7784), german77 extended support to include the official PlayStation 5 controller, the DS5, which is capable of the required precision for HD Rumble.

 ## General changes and bugfixes

-TAS scripts can have errors in them, and it’s not good that a mistake like that could take down the whole yuzu session. german77 provides the necessary code to [add error handling to TAS scripts](https://github.com/yuzu-emu/yuzu/pull/7687), preventing such crashes.
+TAS scripts can have errors in them, and it’s not quite ideal that an error like that could take down an entire yuzu session. german77 provides the necessary code to [add error handling to TAS scripts](https://github.com/yuzu-emu/yuzu/pull/7687), preventing such crashes.

-Windows has a nasty hidden limitation in the maximum open file limit a program can use.
+Windows has a nasty, hidden limitation that is the maximum open-file limit a program can use.
-Some game mods can contain many *many* files, going over the previous 4096 limit, so [Morph](https://github.com/Morph1984) [increased the limit to 8192](https://github.com/yuzu-emu/yuzu/pull/7690).
+Some game mods can contain many, *many* files, going over the previous 4096 limit.
+Therefore, [Morph](https://github.com/Morph1984) [doubled the limit to 8192](https://github.com/yuzu-emu/yuzu/pull/7690).

 v1993 has been working on code cleaning using [PVS-Studio](https://pvs-studio.com/en/pvs-studio/), and the results have been great.
-So far errors were found and fixed on [four](https://github.com/yuzu-emu/yuzu/pull/7727) [separate](https://github.com/yuzu-emu/yuzu/pull/7728) [input](https://github.com/yuzu-emu/yuzu/pull/7729) [related areas](https://github.com/yuzu-emu/yuzu/pull/7730), [the shader recompiler](https://github.com/yuzu-emu/yuzu/pull/7731) and even [kernel emulation](https://github.com/yuzu-emu/yuzu/pull/7732)!
+So far, errors were found and fixed in [four](https://github.com/yuzu-emu/yuzu/pull/7727) [separate](https://github.com/yuzu-emu/yuzu/pull/7728) [input](https://github.com/yuzu-emu/yuzu/pull/7729) [related areas](https://github.com/yuzu-emu/yuzu/pull/7730), [the shader recompiler](https://github.com/yuzu-emu/yuzu/pull/7731), and even [kernel emulation](https://github.com/yuzu-emu/yuzu/pull/7732)!

-Thanks v1993, nothing beats cleaner code, especially if it solves out of bounds issues.
+Thanks v1993!
+Nothing beats cleaner code, especially if it solves out-of-bounds issues.

 Morph [stubbed the `SetCpuOverclockEnabled` service](https://github.com/yuzu-emu/yuzu/pull/7752) (you don’t need to overclock the host CPU on the fly when emulating).
 This allows `Gravity Rider Zero` to boot, but nothing is displayed on screen due to missing texture format support.